MicrosoftDocs/azure-devops-docs/docs/integrate/concepts/wit-client-om-deprecation.md

 ### How do I know what tools are running?

 If you don't know what tools are running against your account that use the WIT Client OM, you can [contact us](mailto:dahellem@microsoft.com) directly.
-We can help you identify them so you can then contact the tool owners and esnure they are aware of our deprecation plan.
+We can help you identify them so you can then contact the tool owners and ensure they are aware of our deprecation plan.

 ### How do I fix my tools?